yasser-eddouche/titriste-game/README.md

 # Titriste Game 🎮

-**Titriste** is a project developed in C++ as part of the Data Structures course at ENSET.
+**Titriste** is a project developed in C++.
 It combines classic Tetris-inspired gameplay with additional strategic mechanics like color and shape-based shifts and removals.
 This README provides installation instructions, features, and insights into the development process.

 ---